Effortless Form Handling in React with the HTML5 Validation API

 Image generated by ChatGPT (DALL·E)

 User are impatient.
 Majority would leave a resource if it failed delivering the core user experience in 1-3 seconds.
 Today when mobile overtakes fixed Internet access you need to think of how the app loads on a low bandwidth, what images must requested on what devices, how stylesheets and JavaScript are cached e.t.c.
 Fortunately there a number of amazing tools such as PageSpeed Insights, WEBPAGETEST, Pingdom Website Speed Test.
-So you can find out what’s wrong with your app in terms of web-performance.
+So you can find out whats wrong with your app in terms of web-performance.
+Chore DevTools emulator gives an idea how you app renders with different connection speeds.
+As you see there are many ways to discover if you have performance issues and what they are.
+But that brings to the question “how to solve them?”.
+Here I am to share my experience.